ENTRIES FOR THE 2023 SHORT STORY OF THE YEAR HAVE NOW CLOSED

 Stories must be original fiction, i.e. neither a reprint nor adaptation of a previously-published work, and all stories must have been or will be published in English, in print or online, during the qualifying period.
 The author must be Irish by birth, citizenship or long-term residence.

 Entries must be made by the editor of the publication in which they appear (authors cannot submit their own work)

 Please read the full Terms and Conditions here.

 Vanessa Fox O’Loughlin, founder of The Inkwell Group , Writing.ie, and bestselling author (writing as Sam Blake) explains, “Writing.ie was developed to assist writers worldwide to perfect their craft through the wisdom and experience of Irish authors, and to promote those authors to a global audience.
 We are thrilled to be involved in the An Post Irish Book Awards again this year and are are very much looking forward to hearing from new and established voices.”

-Submissions for the Writing.ie Short Story of the Year Award are judged anonymously, with the longlist read by an independent panel including literary agent Simon Trewin and Bob Johnston of The Gutter Bookshop.
-The winner is then chosen by the public from the shortlisted stories.
+Submissions for the Writing.ie Short Story of the Year Award are judged anonymously, with the longlist read by an independent panel of judges who select a shortlist of six stories.
+The winner is then chosen by the public who can read and vote for the shortlisted stories.

 If you have any difficulties, or are unsure if a story is eligible, contact firstname.lastname@example.org.

-The winner will be announced at the An Post Irish Book Awards on 23rd November 2022.
+The winner will be announced at the An Post Irish Book Awards in November 2023.
 For more information about the awards check out: http://www.irishbookawards.ie/